arnquic/mental_state_frontend/README.md

 # Tentative Name: Summit

 ## What your MVP looks like.
 - Stores users
     - User Auth is included
 - Stores user entries
     - Entries are automatically date-time stamped
     - Analysis of user entry is done upon submission
-    - Analysis is stored as related to the creating log
+        - Analysis is stored as part of the log
 - Gives some analytical feedack to the user upon analysis completion
 - User Dashboard
     - User can browse previous entries (sorted by date-time)

 ## User stories that describe how your app will be used.
 - When I first visit the site, I am greeted by a home page describing the purpose of the site and it's main features.